gr-grey/quartz/content/02-daily-rambling/Day 2 in Dallas.md

 It's hard to leave all the comfort and familiarity behind in Philly and start anew.
 I knew where to work, where to exercise, where to get grocery.
 I knew my apartment.

-I knew the weather, the streets, the stores.
+I knew the weather, the streets, the stores and resturants.
 I knew how the city looks, sounds and smells like.

 I have people that I love and care deeply there.